Out-of-sample error estimate for robust M-estimators with convex penalty: Introduction

 We consider the high-dimensional regime where $p$ and $n$ are of the same order.
 The results of the present paper are non-asymptotic and assume that $p/n \le \gamma\in(0,\infty)$ for some fixed constant $\gamma$ independent of $n,p$.
 Although non-asymptotic, these results are applicable in the regime where $n$ and $p$ diverge such that

 simply by considering a constant $\gamma>\gamma'$.
 The analysis of the performance of convex estimators in the asymptotic regime \eqref{eq:regime-gamma-prime} has received considerable attention in the last few years in the statistics, machine learning, electrical engineering and statistical physics communities.
 Most results available in the $p/n\to\gamma'$ literature regarding $M$-estimators are either based on Approximate Message Passing (AMP) \cite{bayati2012lasso,donoho2016high,bradic2015robustness,wang2017bridge,celentano2019fundamental,gerbelot2020asymptotic} following the pioneering work \cite{donoho2009message} in compressed sensing problems, on leave-one-out methods \cite{el_karoui2013robust,bean2013optimal,karoui2013asymptotic,el_karoui2018impact}, or on the Gordon's Gaussian min-max theorem (GMT) \cite{stojnic2013framework, thrampoulidis2015lasso, thrampoulidis2018precise,miolane2018distribution}.
 The goal of these techniques is to summarize the performance and behavior of the $M$-estimator $\hbbeta$ by a system of nonlinear equations with up to six unknown scalars (e.g., the system of \cite{el_karoui2013robust} with unknowns $(r,c)$ for unregularized robust $M$-estimators, the system with unknowns $(\tau,\beta)$ of \cite[Proposition 3.1]{miolane2018distribution} for the Lasso which dates back to \cite{bayati2012lasso}, the system with unknowns $(\tau,\lambda)$ of \cite[Section 4]{celentano2019fundamental} for permutation-invariant penalties, or recently the system with six unknowns $(\alpha,\sigma,\gamma,\theta,\tau,r)$ of \cite{salehi2019impact} in regularized logistic regression).
-Solving these nonlinear equations provide information about the risk $\|\hbbeta-\bbeta\|$, and in certain cases asymptotic normality results for the coefficients of $\hbbeta$ after a bias correction, see \cite[e.g., Proposition 4.3(iii)]{celentano2019fundamental}.
-These systems of nonlinear equations depend on a prior on the true coefficient vector $\bbeta$ and the knowledge of the prior is required to compute the solutions.
+Solving these nonlinear equations provide information about the risk $\|\hbbeta-\bbeta\|$, and in certain cases asymptotic normality results for the coefficients of $\hbbeta$ after a bias correction, see \cite[e.g., Proposition B.3(iii)]{celentano2019fundamental}.
+These systems of nonlinear equations depend the true coefficient vector $\bbeta$ and the knowledge of $\bbeta$ or its limiting emprical distribution is required to compute the solutions.
 For Ridge regression, results can be obtained using random matrix theory tools such as the Stieljes transform and limiting spectral distributions of certain random matrices \cite{dicker2016ridge,dobriban2018high}.
 Our results are of a different nature, as they do not involve solving systems of nonlinear equations or their solutions.
 Instead, our results relate fully data-driven quantities to the out-of-sample error \eqref{MSE}.
-Bypassing the nonlinear equations of previous approaches let us get around any prior assumption on $\bbeta$.

 Additionally, most of the aforementioned works require isotropic design ($\bSigma=\bI_p$), although there are notable exceptions for specific examples: isotropy can be relaxed for Ridge regularization \cite{dobriban2018high}, in unregularized logistic regression \cite{zhao2020asymptotic} and for the Lasso in sparse linear regression \cite{celentano2020lasso}.
 The techniques developed in the present paper do not rely on isotropy: general $\bSigma\ne\bI_p$ is allowed without additional complexity.